WebAssembly/component-model/design/mvp/WIT.md

 (for languages like C) fall back to an appropriately-prefixed free function name.

+When a resource type name is used directly (e.g. when `blob` is used as the return value of the constructor above), it stands for an "owning" handle that will call the resource's destructor when dropped.
+When a resource type name is wrapped with `borrow<...>`, it stands for a "borrowed" handle that will *not* call the destructor when dropped.
+As shown above, methods always desugar to a borrowed self parameter whereas constructors always desugar to an owned return value.

 Specifically, the syntax for a `resource` definition is:
 ```ebnf
 resource-item ::= 'resource' id resource-methods?